SPEAKING WITHOUT USING WORDS

 Good grief!

-FAMILY HISTORY PLAYS INTO ALL OF THIS NOSTALGIA
+FAMILY HISTORY AND NOSTALGIA

 I’m thinking a little dairy farm emphasis might be good in honor of the fact that my grandfather owned a dairy.